 With over 20 years of IT software and business experience delivering solutions to many different organisations.
-I bring an array of hands on experience that can be drawn upon as the Charity looks to use the latest innovate technologies to offer a greater degree of support to the people and organisations that we support.
+I bring an array of hands on experience that can be drawn upon as the charity looks to use the latest innovate technologies from Elite Dynamics to offer a greater degree of support to the people and organisations that we support.

 I became a trustee in 2018.

 I am a senior solicitor representing disabled children and adults at Clarke Willmott, as well as families, in legal investigations arising out of death or serious injury.
 I specialise in representing patients who have suffered life-changing injuries such as cerebral palsy, brain or spinal injuries, and amputees.
 I also handle cases for bowel and bladder patients, people who have experienced delays in diagnosing cancer, and those with orthopaedic or neurological injuries.
 I act for parents who have lost babies through stillbirth or neonatal death, or are bringing up children with disabilities arising from birth trauma.
 Through my legal casework, I see first-hand the difference that the right advice, support and equipment can make to someone’s life, whether they are in need of vital rehabilitation, or just trying to get their life back on track after injury or a bereavement.
 This is a passion aligned with Disabled Living.

 I also represent families at Inquests in the Coroners Court, which many healthcare workers can be involved with, and I advise on medical cases involving issues of “best interests” as well as those involving psychiatric harm and human rights.
 I am a qualified Mental Health First Aider.